Fine or penalty notice when flashed by an automatic speed camera

 - the place, date and time the offence was recorded;

-- the reference number of the device used to measure the speed of the vehicle;
+- the reference number of the speed monitoring device used;

 - the registration number of the vehicle in question;

-- the driving licence number of the registered keeper of the vehicle;
+- the driving licence number of the registered holder of the vehicle;

 - where applicable, the number of points to be deducted from the driving licence.

-In case of a penalty notice, the person responsible is invited to take position in writing for the purposes of a hearing.
+In case of a penalty notice, the person responsible is invited to draft a position statement for the purposes of a hearing.

 Viewing the photograph taken by the speed camera that gave rise to a fine